Board Fellows Program

 Eligibility

-Application opens to students who are completing their second or third year of studying including Full-time MBA, Evening MBA, Hybrid MBA, TMMBA, and MPA.
+The Board Fellows Program is available to students completing their second or third year of studying, including full-time MBA, evening MBA, hybrid MBA, TMMBA, and MPA.

 Application Requirements